dannynacker/live_eeg/README.md

 7. **Record-and-replay control**
    Record an EEG-derived oscillatory trace, derive frequency/brightness over time, save it to CSV, and replay it through the strobe.

-## Important limitations
+## Important Limitations

 These demos should be treated as exploratory engineering prototypes only.

-### Not validated for neuromodulation or biofeedback
+### Not Validated for Neuromodulation or Biofeedback

 The code has not been validated as a neuromodulatory, therapeutic, or biofeedback system.
 Although several scripts use live EEG features to drive stimulation, this does not establish that the system produces reliable, beneficial, or spatially meaningful brain-state modulation.

-### Local entrainment concern
+### Local Entrainment Concern

 Several approaches rely heavily on Oz or small ROI signals.
 This may lead to very local or sensor-specific entrainment behaviour.
 Apparent tracking of alpha/IAF at one electrode should not be interpreted as evidence of whole-brain modulation, network-level engagement, or clinically meaningful feedback.

-### Thermal sensor issue not solved
+### Thermal Sensor Issue Not Solved

 These scripts do **not** correctly bypass, fix, or resolve any outstanding strobe thermal sensor / thermal protection issues.
 Do not use these scripts as a workaround for unsafe or unresolved hardware behaviour.
 Hardware-level safety constraints should remain active and should be verified independently.

-### Experimental command compatibility
+### Experimental Command Compatibility

 Different scripts assume different serial command styles, baud rates, and firmware behaviours.
 Some use command `6`, others use command `1` or `3`, and some contain fallback paths.
 These may need to be edited to match the currently flashed strobe firmware.

-### Channel indices must be checked
+### Channel Indices Must Be Checked

 Most scripts assume specific LSL channel indices, such as Oz at index `63` and, in some demos, a photodiode channel at a fixed index.
-These are 0-based indices and must be checked against the active ANT/LSL channel order before running.
+These are 0-based indices and must be checked against the active LSL channel order before running.

-### Timing is best-effort
+### Timing is Best-Effort

 The scripts use Python timing, serial writes, LSL buffering, and Windows scheduling.
 Timing is therefore best-effort rather than hard real-time.
 For experimental work requiring verified stimulation timing, use photodiode validation and logged trigger alignment.

-## Safety warning
+## Safety Warning

 Stroboscopic stimulation can be uncomfortable and may pose risks for people with photosensitive epilepsy, migraine sensitivity, neurological conditions, or other contraindications.
 These scripts should only be used in an appropriate supervised research or engineering context with suitable screening, safety procedures, emergency stop procedures, and independent hardware validation.